Curved Shower Rod, Why Bother?

 - handyman mustered the courage, but still couldn't install it (so it went back to the garage)

-- it just didn't fit
+- it just didn't fit the shower enclosure.

 - it fit and worked, until it began to "sag" because tight fit or bolted fixtures gave out.